Awards and Recognition

-The Samaritan Breast Cancer program is the only Dayton area NAPBC accredited center, and one of 18 in Ohio.
+The Samaritan Breast Cancer program is the only Dayton-area NAPBC accredited center, and one of 18 in Ohio.

 National Diversity Council Glass Ceiling Award 2013

 The glass ceiling refers to an invisible, unbreakable barrier to the advancement of women and other minority segments in the workplace, which results in their underrepresentation within boardrooms and c-suites.
-However, there are individuals who have overcome these barriers by breaking through the glass ceiling as they climbed to the top.
+However, there are individuals who have overcome these barriers by breaking through the glass ceiling as they advanced to the top.
 The National Diversity Council seeks to recognize and honor these individuals for their achievement and for paving the way for others in corporate America.
-The Glass Ceiling Award is presented to an individual that has the following characteristics:
+The Glass Ceiling Award is presented to an individual who has the following characteristics:

 - Demonstrates leadership excellence